Menu

 Protecting the dilapidated copper wire network.

-When Senator Len Harris (One Nation) met with me and several other COT claimants eight years after our arbitrations had failed to fix our phone problems, I provided documented information to Senator Len Harris regarding the problems I experienced prior to my arbitration in 1994, during my arbitration and beyond my arbitration.
+When Senator Len Harris (One Nation) met with me and several other COT claimants eight years after our arbitrations had failed to resolve our phone problems, I provided Senator Len Harris with documented information regarding the issues I experienced before my arbitration in 1994, during my arbitration, and beyond my arbitration.

 It was clear from the information I provided Senator Len Harris that others in my region and around Australia was still having to contend with, including the business still being connected to the Telstra network via a single pair of wires.
 Senator Harris is extremely shocked at this information and prepares a press release for the following day, on behalf of the COTs.
-It was significantly censored before it was released, showing just how much power Telstra could wield, as part of their strategy, to downplay the COT claimant’s valid claims.
+It was significantly censored before its release, revealing just how much power Telstra could wield as part of its strategy to downplay the COT claimant’s valid claims.

-Please note the [Alston] Senator Harris was referring to in his media release was Senator Richard Alston (Minister for Communications).
-The latter, along with the government, concealed from the public and Telstra shareholders how poor the infrastructure was before selling it off.
+Please note that the Senator Harris that Senator Alston was referring to in his media release was Senator Richard Alston (Minister for Communications).
+The latter, along with the government, concealed from the public and Telstra shareholders the poor state of the infrastructure before selling it off.

 On 14 November 2002, Senator Len Harris sent out his media release entitled Alston Praying For Continued Drought.